-Elakha Alliance Board members Don Ivy (Coquille), Peter Hatch (Siletz) and Robert Kentta (Siletz) wish to offer the following thoughts to explain the role of indigenous values in informing our mission and outlook.
+Elakha Alliance Board members Peter Hatch (Siletz), Robert Kentta (Siletz), and Don “Doc” Slyter (Coos, Lower Umpqua and Siuslaw), and the late Don Ivy (Coquille) wish to offer the following thoughts to explain the role of indigenous values in informing our mission and outlook.

 Elakha and all of us